leticiaseixas/wai-list-of-courses/content/submit-a-resource.md

   </div>
   <div class="radio-field">
     <input type="checkbox" id="check-correct-info" required>
-    <label for="check-correct-info">The information I provided is correct according to the best of my knowledge.(Required)</label>
+    <label for="check-correct-info">The information I provided is correct according to the best of my knowledge (Required)</label>
   </div>
   <div class="radio-field">
     <input type="checkbox" id="check-publish-info" required>
-    <label for="confirmatin-publish-info">I give permission for the information about this resource to be published in the W3C's List of Courses.
-(Required)</label>
+    <label for="confirmatin-publish-info">I give permission for the information about this resource to be published in the W3C's List of Courses (Required)</label>
   </div>
   <p>When you submit the form, we will review your submission and add it to the list.
 This will be within a month.</p>
   <div class="field">